 But these days there is Just No Excuse for not looking it up.

-In the example from the illustration, it’s Bellevue Hospital, not Belleview.
+It’s Bellevue Hospital, not Belleview.
 If the author hadn’t been so very specific, it could have been glossed over — there might be any number of Belleview Hospitals in the country.
 But the one in New York City is Bellevue, and Bellevue is a major health-care center, not a “mental hospital.”